The Business School Board

 The UWA Business School works closely with leading companies, a network of individuals and graduates, and the broader business community.
 The UWA Business School’s partners provide guest lecturers, case studies, mentoring, and a suite of scholarships and prizes, all designed to support our students as they achieve at the highest level.
 Our connections with industry allow students to engage with potential employers and ensures our teaching is constantly informed by practical, industry-relevant expertise.

-Dr Diane Smith-Gander – Non-Executive Director, AGL (Chair)
+- Dr Diane Smith-Gander AO – Chair, Zip Co Limited (Chair)

 Diane Smith-Gander AO is a professional non-executive director maintaining a diverse portfolio over varying types of entities, industries and geographies.
 She is an advocate for gender equity and a past president of Chief Executive Women.

-Diane is Chair of Safe Work Australia and for the Committee for the Economic Development of Australia, non-executive director of AGL Energy, HBF Health Limited, North Queensland Airports group of companies and Keystart Loans group.
+Diane is Chair of Zip Co Limited, Safe Work Australia and for the Committee for the Economic Development of Australia, non-executive director of AGL Energy, HBF Health Limited, DDH1 and Keystart Loans group.

 Diane holds an MBA from the University of Sydney and a BEc from UWA.
 She is a Fellow of the Australian Institute of Company Directors (AICD), Governance Institute of Australia (GIA) and an adjunct professor of corporate governance at UWA.
 In 2018 Diane was the Business Award winner in the West Australian of the Year Awards in recognition of her contribution to business in the state and her advocacy for gender equity.
 She also became an Officer in the Order of Australia in 2019 for services to business, women’s engagement in executive roles, gender equality and the community.